 So you are getting ready to start renovating your home.
 Congratulations!
-Once the plans are set, colour scheme chosen, and every other detail for your renovation laid out, it's time to think about the security of your home during the renovation.
+Once the plans are set, colour scheme chosen, and every other detail for your renovation laid out, it's time to think about the security of your home's security measures during the renovation project.
 Why?
 Soon there’ll be tradies, such as plumbers, electricians and carpenters coming and going into your home on a daily basis.
 Not to mention suppliers dropping off their deliveries too.
 With all this chaotic activity soon to appear, have you thought of how you will manage the security of your home?
 With so much going on, many homeowners may find it difficult keeping an eye on the work and their belongings at the same time.

 Tip 1: Secure Your Belongings.

+So, how do you protect your home during a remodelling?
 Protecting your belongings does a few things.
 It keeps them out of reach from potential thieves and it protects them from the dust or damage that might have occurred during the home renovation project.
 Here are three options that you can use to secure your belongings.

 Tip 2: Home security.